bpftools/linux-observability-with-bpf/README.md

 Now that we have the kernel source, we can move it to the `/kernel-src` folder.

-**NOTE THAT: All the examples** using kernel sources in this repo assume that the kernel sources are available there.
+**NOTE THAT: All the examples** using kernel sources in this repo assume that the kernel sources are available at `/kernel-src`.
 In case you don't like it, make sure you do a search and replace!

 At this point we move the kernel sources and compile `libbpf`.